syncify-team/syncify-back-end/README.md

 ### GraphQL

-Testing GraphQL querys/mutations can be done through [GraphIQL](https://graphql.org/learn/queries/)
+Testing GraphQL querys/mutations can be done through GraphIQL.
+- Examples of how to build queries and mutations: https://graphql.org/learn/queries/
+- The endpoint for passing the bearing token in the request is: http://localhost:3000/graphql
+- The endpoint for authentication through passport is: http://localhost:3000/graphql-passport

 Testing endpoints with your context in GraphIQL:
 - You can get your bearer token if you console.log(extraParams.id_token) in app.js during the Auth0Strategy set up.